 Meets are held in the spring and fall. see schedule

 There are a number of benefits to becoming a SMOC member.
 Check out the membership page for all the details.
+You can join online too from the membership page.

 All SMOC meets are scored and the results are post on the results page.
 Past results are archived and accessible.